drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

   - themythicalmanmonth
 ---

 If you ask a businessperson what's the most important thing about a project, they will usually tell you that it's delivering *on time* and *on budget*.
 But what about *quality*?
-More often than not, it's not even considered as a priority but rather as something *nice to have*
+More often than not, it's not even considered as a priority but rather as something *nice to have*.

 In contrast with other industries though, software development's end products have no material form, their size and complexity are at least tricky to perceive, and parts of them that could make them or break them could be well-hidden within their 1s and 0s.
 The user interacts through some interface, and that's usually all they see; everything else is hidden underneath.